BWeng20/ruFSM/README.md

 ## How To Use

-FSMs normally are used embedded inside other software to control some state-full workflow.<br/> The transitions or the state trigger operations in the business workflow .
+FSMs normally are used embedded inside other software to control some state-full workflow.<br/> The transitions or the states trigger operations in the business workflow .
 To bind the business logic to a state machine different approaches exits.
-In hard-coded FSMs methods-calls are directly linked to the transitions or states during compile-time.
+In hard-coded FSMs methods-calls are directly linked to the transitions or state-actions during compile-time.
 Most state machine frameworks work this way.<br/>

 This crate loads FSMs during runtime, so the binding to the FSM needs to be dynamical.<br/> SCXML defines a _Datamodel_ for this purpose.